pepkit/pepspec/docs/looper/advanced-guide/advanced-computing.md

 Then `project.my_variable` would have value `123`.
 You can use the project namespace to refer to any information in the project.
 You can use `project.looper` to refer to any attributes in the `looper` section of the PEP.

-!!! warning
-    This may no longer be possible, since we removed the `looper` section of the PEP.
-Now, we will need to update this to work with the new looper config.
-I am not sure what is the current status of this, but probably this namespace needs to be revamped.

 #### 2. sample or samples

 For sample-level pipelines, the `sample` namespace contains all PEP post-processing sample attributes for the given sample.
 For project-level pipelines, looper constructs a single job for an entire project, so there is no `sample` namespace; instead, there is a `samples` (plural) namespace, which is a list of all the samples in the project.
 This can be useful if you need to iterate through all the samples in your command template.